 8. Drop fresh noodles into boiling salted water.
 Cook noodles just until they float to the surface and are desired tenderness, ~2 to 3 minutes.
 Drain in colander.

-9. Place noodles, shrimp, and broccoli in serving bowls, and bring to table.
+9. Place noodles, tofu and broccoli in serving bowls, and bring to table.
 Add toppings as desired.

 10. Enjoy immediately.